mitre/fhir-exercises/Exercise_4/docs/part-3.md

 Let’s take a look at the raw **JSON** for the resource:

-??? example "Sample JSON code of the Smoking Resource"
+??? example "Sample JSON of the Smoking Status Resource"
     ```JSON
     {
     "resourceType": "Observation",